velara3/Radii8/Radii8Designer/src/readme.txt

 	ICONS and IMAGES

+	This projects uses common icons from Eclipse, the Apache Flex SDK and default OS but may not be royalty free.
-	These need to be checked to see if any are copyrighted and replaced if need be before going live http://www.arungudelli.com/free/best-free-social-media-icons/
+	We need to check to see if any are copyrighted and replaced if need be before going live http://www.arungudelli.com/free/best-free-social-media-icons/